 What CFexpress cards are recommended for use with my RedEdge-P or Altum-PT?

-The Delkin Devices Power CFexpress card (model DCFX1-128) is the only approved card for RedEdge-P and Altum-PT.
-Other CFexpress cards may not be readable by the camera, or provide optimal performance.
+The Delkin Devices Power CFexpress card (model DCFX1-128) has been tested to work for RedEdge-P and Altum-PT.
+Other CFexpress cards may not be readable by the camera or provide optimal performance.
 If you choose to purchase additional CFexpress cards, we recommend you get the exact same model as the one provided with the camera.
 Example below: